Mactan–Cebu International Airport: Terminal 2

 Terminal 2 is the newest airport terminal and has an annual capacity of eight million passengers.
-Construction began on January 22, 2016, and was inaugurated by President Rodrigo Duterte on June 7, 2018, before opening to passengers on July 1.
+The project was proposed, planned, funded, and constructed by the administration of President Noynoy Aquino.
+Construction began on January 22, 2016, under President Aquino's orders, and was later inaugurated on June 7, 2018, where President Rodrigo Duterte attended the ribbon-cutting ceremony.
+It opened to passengers on July 1.

 Integrated Design Associates designed the terminal with European timber arches from Austria that look like an inverted boat hull, and a wave-like roof that evokes a tropical and resort-like feel.
 It represents the sea waves that surrounds the island of Cebu.
 Terminal 2 won an award for the category "Completed Buildings – Transport" at the World Architecture Festival in 2019.

 Occupying an area of 65500 sqm, the terminal has four check-in halls with 48 check-in counters in the departures area expandable to 72, seven jet bridges expandable to 12, 12 escalators, 15 elevators, duty-free shops, and a departure lobby.
 The terminal's modular design allows for progressive expansion, with a fundamental building block structured for maximum adaptability to future development.
 Terminal 2 is exclusive only for international flights.
 However, due to the aftermath of Typhoon Odette, it was used for both domestic and international flights from January 16, 2022, until most parts of Terminal 1 were fully repaired by June.

 Runways

 The airport has a 3310 m main runway (Runway 04R/22L) with a width of 45 m that was built by the United States in 1956 as an emergency airport for U.S. Air Forces' Strategic Air Command bombers and was known as Mactan Air Base.
 The runway is complemented by a full-length taxiway that it shares with the current Mactan Air Base of the Philippine Air Force.

 The second runway (Runway 04L/22R) started construction in January 2020.
 It is 2560 m long and 45 m wide.
 It was completed in January 2024, but remained closed.
 The said runway is planned to be used in case the main runway (04R/22L) is closed.
 It was inaugurated in January 2025.
-MCIA's joint runways are the Philippines' only set of parallel runways since Clark International Airport decommissioned its second runway in 2017. the second parallel runway 04L/22R is now being used from 0330 to 1730 every day.
+MCIA's joint runways are the Philippines' only set of parallel runways since Clark International Airport decommissioned its second runway in 2017.